How Athyna Makes Remote, Work

 We share one common language

 There is very little flexibility in language at Athyna.
-We have team members who’s native tongue is Spanish, Italian, Portuguese, Filipino, Romanian and more but we all share one common language — English.
+We have team members whose native tongue is Spanish, Italian, Portuguese, Filipino, Romanian, and more, but we all share one common language: English.
+I actually think it sucks how the Western World and English speakers will often think of themselves as Masters of the Universe.

 Excuse me?

-We do however have geo-centric channels (#team-brazil etc.) where people can talk shit about co-workers during the World Cup and other such events + anything else they may want to chat about.
+We do, however, have geo-centric channels (#team-brazil, etc.) where people can talk shit about co-workers during the World Cup and other such events + anything else they may want to chat about.

 Remote tech stack